vykintasmak/vyper-nft-example/README.md

-# OpenSea compatible NFT contract example using Vyper
+# OpenSea compatible ERC721 (NFT) contract using Vyper
 ## Safety
 This is experimental software that wasn't audited.
 Use it at your own risk.
 ## Environment
-In order for errors or bugs to be reproducible on any environment, this example uses Docker.
+In order for errors or bugs to be reproducible on any environment, this example uses [Docker](https://docs.docker.com/get-docker/).
 Please install `docker` and `docker-compose` before the start.

 Also if you are looking to deploy your contract to non-local testnet or mainnet, you'll need Infura Project ID.
 You can find a tutorial of how to obtain one [here](https://blog.infura.io/getting-started-with-infura-28e41844cc89/).
 Once you have one set it as environment variable:
 ```Bash